wix/Detox/docs/Introduction.GettingStarted.md

 ## Prerequisites

-Running detox (on iOS) requires the following:
+Running Detox (on iOS) requires the following:

 * Mac with macOS (at least macOS El Capitan 10.11)